Bandwidth/jetono/README.md

 ### Options
 `tokenField` is name of query filed with token value (default: token),

-`validateToken` is global custom token validator,
+`validateToken` is global custom token validator (you can define it per strategy too),

 `minPasswordLength` is minimal allowed password length (default: 6),